Warning! Your browser is extremely outdated and not web standards compliant.

 Associate of Applied Science in Radiography

-Admission & Program Requirements
+RAD Admission Requirements

 To be admitted into the Associate of Science in Radiography program, students must meet the following criteria: